18F/identity-pki/doc/adr/0008-diagramming.md

   ![Minigrammer Diagram](images/minigrammer.png)
 * *Structurizr:*  Looks pretty, is not authorized.
 * *Lucid Charts:*  This looks pretty nice.
 Their support for AWS icons is really good.
 It is not authorized in GEAR, but they are in-process for getting an agency ATO.
+Seems to be the best option for online systems.
+  Cannot save document to file to put in git.
   ![Lucid Chart Diagram](images/lucidchart.png)
-* *Figma Design:*  This is nifty, but you cannot connect arrows and have them move around when the objects move around.
+* *Figma:*  This is nifty, but you cannot connect arrows and have them move around when the objects move around.
 Cannot save document to file to put in git.
 * *Visio:*  This only runs on windows, which basically nobody has in our group.